-Here’s the sign that I made, which I’m happy to share with you.
-I liked the way Pooh’s own sign was, so tried to imitate it a bet with mixed up capital letters.
+Here’s free printable I made, which I’m happy to share with you.
+I liked the way Pooh’s own sign was, so tried to imitate it with mixed up capital letters.

-To download just click on the image above, right-click your mouse, choose “Save” and then save it to your computer.
+To download, click on the image above and open it in a new browser window.
+Then, in the new window, right-click your mouse on the image, choose “Save” and then save it to your computer.
 Easy peasy!

-I printed mine out on an 8.5″ x 11″ piece of textured ivory cardstock, and added two pieces of ribbon (just adhere them to the cardstock with a tape runner).
+I printed mine out on an 8.5″ x 11″ piece of textured ivory cardstock, and added two pieces of blue patterned ribbon (just adhere them to the cardstock with a tape runner).

 And now I have my very own Thotful Spot!